Definition of Capital Expenditure

 - Depreciation: By spending through CAPEX, there is an increase in an asset account which in turn increases the depreciation once the capital assets are put into use.
 This reduces the value of the capital asset and, in turn, provides tax benefits to a company.

-- Business Valuation: Capex plays a significant role in business valuation and determining the entity’s net worth.
-Valuation of existing capital assets plays a vital role in case of business sales, amalgamation and merger deals, etc.
+- Business Valuation: Capex plays a significant role in determining the entity’s net worth.
+Valuation of existing capital assets is vital in business sales, amalgamation, merger deals, etc.

 Difference Between Capital Expenditure and Operating Expenses

 Operating expense is the expenditure done on the day to day basis for the regular functioning of the business, such as administrative expenses, general repair and maintenance, and utility expenses.
-In contrast, CAPEX is incurred for providing long-term monetary benefits.
-Operating expenses are recorded as an expense in the income statement.
-In comparison, CAPEX is capitalized in the balance sheet as assets and allocated as expense over a period of its useful life.
+In contrast, CAPEX incurs for providing long-term monetary benefits.
+The income statement records operating expenses as an expense.
+In comparison, CAPEX capitalizes in the balance sheet as assets and allocates as expenses throughout its useful life.
 Operating expenses are usually of a lower value as compared to Capex.
-Higher level management approval is generally required for processing capex, which may not be essential in operating expense cases.
+Generally, for processing capex, Higher level management approval requires, which may not be essential in operating expense cases.

 Conclusion

-Capex is expenses that are expected to provide benefits to the business organization for more than one accounting period.
+Capex is expenses expected to benefit the business organization for more than one accounting period.
 Each organization needs to undergo CAPEX initially and even regularly as per requirement.
 Capex involves a huge funds outlay, requiring higher management approval.
 Every organization should wisely incur capex as these are irreversible decisions, and business model failure may lead to the winding up of the organization.
-Low funding cost may be one of the indicators of efficient CAPEX funding.
+Low funding costs may be one of the indicators of efficient CAPEX funding.

 Recommended Articles

 This is a guide to Capital Expenditure.
-Here we also discuss the definition and challenges of capital expenditure along with examples and importance.
+Here we also discuss the definition and challenges of capital expenditure, examples, and importance.
 You may also have a look at the following articles to learn more –